 The Lignite Power Plants

 Lausitz Energie Kraftwerke AG is the owner of the Lusatian lignite-fired power plants Jänschwalde, Schwarze Pumpe and Boxberg.
 They are exclusively supplied with lignite from our nearby opencast mines.
 Furthermore, we operate the power plant Lippendorf near Leipzig and own one of the two units.
-The annual electricity production of our power plant fleet could supply about 15.9 million households with reliable power.
+The annual electricity production of our power plant fleet could supply more than 14 million households with reliable power.

 In Addition to electricity, we also generate about three billion kilowatt hours district heat annually to supply thousands of households and municipal facilities such as hospitals, schools and offices.
 The supply takes place in close vicinity to our sites for example in Leipzig and the Lusatian towns of Cottbus, Spremberg, Weißwasser and Hoyerswerda.Our third product is process steam available for industrial customers.